Leaking landfills – a ticking timebomb as climate change hits?

-Accompanied by Dr Kate Spencer and London Waterkeeper Theo Thomas, I walked the footpath that winds along the Thames foreshore, until we came to a beach that appeared to be composed of man-made rubbish.
-From where we stood, out to the ominous bulk of Tilbury power station looming on the horizon, stretched two kilometres of waste.
+I was accompanied by Dr Kate Spencer – Professor of Environmental Geochemistry at Queen Mary University – and London Waterkeeper Theo Thomas.
+We walked the footpath that winds along the Thames foreshore until we came to a beach that appeared to be composed of man-made rubbish.
+From where we stood, out to the ominous bulk of Tilbury power station, stretched 2 kilometres of waste.

-Broken glass, bits of china, animal bones, old car batteries, bakelite light switches, old shoes, plastic bottles, textile waste, an old spoon encrusted in a coppery green patina… The ‘beach’ crunched and clinked under our boots as we picked our way over a morass of glass and pottery, a geological stratum clearly dateable to the Anthropocene.
+Broken glass, bits of china, animal bones, old car batteries, bakelite light switches, old shoes, plastic bottles, textile waste, an old spoon encrusted in a coppery green patina… The ‘beach’ crunched and clinked under our boots as we picked our way over a morass of glass and pottery – clearly dateable to the Anthropocene.

-But this wasn’t just rubbish deposited by the waters of the Thames as it sweeps through London.
+But this wasn’t just rubbish deposited by the waters of the Thames.
 It was clearly eroding out of the sandy banks next to the shoreline, lapped by high tides.
 The remains of a former sea wall, derelict and ineffective, could still be seen below the high-water mark.
 It was providing no defence at all to the hungry estuary, which had chewed away at the land to reveal layers and layers of landfilled refuse.

 Why was all this waste here?
 And why on earth had the old landfill been allowed to leak out, littering the shore and polluting the Thames?